Horticultural & Management

 Sponsor: Citrus Research and Development Foundation

 The project has two objectives: (1) Increase citrus disease resistance by activating the NAD+-mediated defense-signaling pathway.
 (2) Engineer non-host resistance in citrus to control citrus canker and HLB.
-For objective 1, we have been preparing citrus plants for root treatment with NAD+.
-We are testing NAD+ analogs to identify potential chemicals for citrus disease control.
-For objective 2, about 15 more transgenic lines have been generated.
-We are currently characterize the transgenic seedlings.
-For the 20 transgenic lines generated previously, we have confirmed 15 of them containing the transgene.
-Expression of the transgenes have also been tested.
-These plants are growing in the greenhouse and will be tested for canker resistance.
-We are cloning the citrus homologs and will confirm the sequences of the genes before transformation.
+For objective 1, both soil drench and foliar spraying of NAD+ have been performed.
+In the side-by-side experiment with the plant defense activator Actogard, soil drench provided good protection against citrus canker, whereas foliar spraying had limited effects.
+We are repeating the experiment and trying to find the best approach for NAD+ application.
+We have also been testing NAD+ analogs to identify potential chemicals for citrus disease control.
+For objective 2, newly generated transgenic plants are growing in greenhouse.
+Presence and expression of the transgenes have been tested.
+All transgenic plants are growing in the greenhouse and will be tested for canker resistance.
+Citrus homologs of the defense genes have been cloned and sequenced.
+The will be used for functionality test through complementation experiment.

 Category: Horticultural & Management